SoftingIndustrial/datafeed-edge-connector/common/configuration.md

 **Recommendation:**
 We strongly recommend to replace the default admin password with an individual, secure password.
-To change the admin password navigate to "General Settings" -> "Users & Identity Management" and select the "admin" user, as in the following screenshot:
+To change the admin password navigate to **General Settings -> Users & Identity Management** and select the **admin** user, as in the following screenshot:
 !["General Settings" -> "Users & Identies"](../documentation_pics/edit-admin1.png)
   - Then click the ![edit_user](../documentation_pics/edit_user.png) "Edit user" button.
   - On the following user settings page select "Change Password".